Sonic the Hedgehog 3 (film): Plot

 Team Sonic escapes using a ring portal and recruits Tom and Maddie to steal the second keycard from G.U.N.'s headquarters, contending with the Robotniks and Rockwell.
 Tom successfully obtains the keycard by disguising himself as Walters, but Shadow, buying into Tom's disguise and enraged at G.U.N., gravely wounds him, taking the key, allowing the Robotniks to launch the Eclipse Cannon.
 Enraged, Sonic abandons Tails and Knuckles, steals the Master Emerald, and becomes superpowered using the seven Chaos Emeralds contained within.
 Sonic confronts Shadow, who also absorbs the Chaos Emeralds' energy to become superpowered.
 Sonic eventually overpowers Shadow but relents upon realizing he was being consumed by revenge.
 Sonic tells Shadow about the loss of his guardian Longclaw (Note: As depicted in Sonic the Hedgehog (2020)) and that their love for the people they have lost is more important than revenge.
 Having a change of heart, Shadow agrees to stop the cannon.

 Aboard the Eclipse Cannon, Gerald reveals to Ivo his intention to destroy Earth and themselves to avenge Maria's death.
 A horrified Ivo attempts to abort the firing sequence, preferring to rule over humanity rather than destroy it, but Gerald destroys the command console.
 Tails and Knuckles arrive, and the three knock Gerald into the reactor core, killing him.
 Sonic and Shadow block the cannon's beam as Ivo, Tails, and Knuckles steer it away from Earth, accidentally slicing off part of the Moon.
 Sonic loses his superpowered form and consciousness while blocking the cannon's beam with Shadow and falls back to Earth.
 Tails and Knuckles save Sonic using a ring portal to Green Hills.
 When the cannon's core begins to melt down, Ivo makes a final announcement acknowledging Stone as his only friend before he and Shadow sacrifice themselves to move it away from Earth before it explodes.
 Sonic reconciles with Tails and Knuckles while Tom recovers from his injuries.

-During a race with Tails and Knuckles, Sonic accidentally ends up outside of New York, where he is ambushed by an army of Metal Sonic robots and saved by Amy Rose.
+During a race with Tails and Knuckles, Sonic accidentally ends up outside of New York, where he is ambushed by an army of Metal Sonics and saved by Amy Rose.
 Elsewhere, Shadow has survived the cannon's destruction.